felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  bundle    Generates a bundle from a brick template cache     Interact with mason cache get       Gets all bricks. init      Initialize mason in the current directory. install   Installs a brick globally make      Generate code using an existing brick template. new       Creates a new brick template.
+  bundle      Generates a bundle from a brick template cache       Interact with mason cache get         Gets all bricks. init        Initialize mason in the current directory. install     Installs a brick globally make        Generate code using an existing brick template. new         Creates a new brick template. uninstall   Uninstalls a brick globally

+Run "mason help <command>" for more information about a command.
 ```